khanage/bearded.monads/README.md

 `Install-Package Bearded.Monads`

 Then, just add `using Bearded.Monads;` to the top of your C# source file.
+There is also a `Bearded.Monads.Syntax` module that you can reference using `using static Bearded.Monads.Syntax;` with your other using statements.

 ## Option